-Council reviews its Long-Term Financial Forecast at least annually in accordance with the Local Government Regulation 2012.
+Council reviews its LTFF at least annually in accordance with the Local Government Regulation 2012.
 Typically, the long-term financial strategy is implemented for year one through the annual budget development process.
-The 2021-2031 Financial Strategy has been updated as part of the 2021-22 annual budget adoption to ensure the key performance indicators and measures of sustainability are still within acceptable levels prior to budget adoption.
-Following annual budget adoption, the ten year forecast is also updated following each formal budget review to ensure understanding of in-year decisions on the long-term sustainability of Council.
+The 2022-2032 Financial Strategy has been updated as part of the 2022-23 annual budget process to ensure the key performance indicators and measures of sustainability are still within acceptable levels prior to budget adoption.
+Following annual budget adoption, the ten-year forecast is also updated following each formal budget review to ensure understanding of in-year decisions on the long-term sustainability of Council.